 While they designed my website, I was setting up a business checking account, my LLC, and getting a business license.
 My sister, Carol helped me with printables and was patient beyond words with me.
 Remember, I had to learn to cut and paste and work on a real website.
 Yikes, am I crazy?

 I had NEVER used WORD!
 I was still using Word Perfect.
-Keep in mind, I’m 67 years old today.
+Keep in mind, I turned 67 years old in 2017.
 This was all new to me.
 I was setting up plugins, and I said to myself, what is a plugin?
 I remember shaking as Jenny taught me to use a WordPress website.
 What?
 I need to pay for hosting, well of course I do.
 Gotcha, Jenny, I have a self-hosted website.
 Before I knew it, I was into the website and training for about $5,000.00.

 If you know how to do stuff yourself, it’s free or very cheap.
 I was clueless.
 Let’s just say, I have learned a lot over the last five years.
 I was paying for a life coach to help me stay focused.
 Lyn Christian, from Soul Salt Inc. rocks!
 I was paying for classes to learn how to use Google+.
 What the heck is Google+, I asked.
 I had never used it.
 I paid Jenny Melrose to coach me on how to use Google+.
 I had to learn how to use Pinterest, Facebook, and Twitter.
 Now I use Instagram.
 I swear I kept thinking I can’t LEARN anything new.